nextflow-io/nextflow/docs/process.rst

       foo('/some/data/file.txt')
     }

-In the case an input `path` doesn't exist, the process will be aborted.
-If you want the process will be executed independently if the file exists or not, you can set the attribute `nullable` as true:
+By default, the process will be aborted if an input ``path`` is null.
+If you want the process to be executed even if the path is null, you can set the ``nullable`` attribute to true:

     process foo {
         input:
-        path x, stageAs: 'data.txt', nullable:true from '/some/data/file.txt'
+        path(x, stageAs: 'data.txt', nullable: true)

         """
         [[ -f data.txt ]] your_command --in data.txt || other_command
         """
     }

 Multiple input files